Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Additional Results

 The selected higher-order model incorporates 7 higher-order factors beyond the traditional FF5M model.
 Our results indicate that the model performance significantly improves with the 7 higher-order factors where the R-squared of the second-pass regression increases from 31.2\% to 58.7\%.
-However, as noted by \citet{lewellen2010skeptical}, spurious factors can artificially inflate model fit in the second-pass of the Fama-MacBeth procedure, particularly when the test assets exhibit a strong factor structure. \citet{lewellen2010skeptical} illustrate this concern using the Fama-French 25 Size-BM portfolios which have a particularly strong factor structure.
+However, as noted by \citet{lewellen2010skeptical}, spurious factors can artificially inflate model fit in the second-pass of the Fama-MacBeth procedure, particularly when the test assets exhibit a strong factor structure.
+This concern is closely related to the weak-factor identification problem in linear asset-pricing models \citep{bryzgalova2015spurious}. \citet{lewellen2010skeptical} illustrate this concern using the Fama-French 25 Size-BM portfolios which have a particularly strong factor structure.
 While our analysis mitigates this issue by employing a broad set of 484 test assets and demonstrating the superior out-of-sample performance, we further conduct simulation exercises to confirm that our results are not driven by spurious factors.

 Therefore, we estimate the sampling distribution of cross-sectional R-squareds obtained using randomly generated factors, following the approach advocated by \citet{lewellen2010skeptical}.
 Specifically, in each simulation, we generate a set of 57 random factors, matching the number of candidate higher-order factors.
 These random factors are assumed to be $i.i.d.\sim N(0,\sigma^{2})$, and we set $\sigma^{2}$ equal to the sample variance of the market factor (Mkt-RF).
 We then apply a forward selection FMB procedure, sequentially selecting factors that maximize the adjusted cross-sectional R-squared when added to the FF5M factors.
 We repeat the procedure 1,000 times by generating 1,000 independent sets of factors.